Big 5 Sporting Goods Corporation (NASDAQ:BGFV) surprises bull, looks strong going forward

 BGFV Dividends

-Big 5 Sporting Goods Corporation is expected to release its next quarterly earnings report around October 27, 2020, with investor confidence high in terms of dividends being much better in the current quarter despite the question of rising debt.
-The 4.06% annual yield figure for the share gives it a forward dividend of 0.4.
-What this means is that the company has seen its dividend yield continue to increase over the trailing twelve months, adding up to a 5-year dividend yield averaging 7.94%.
+Big 5 Sporting Goods Corporation is expected to release its next quarterly earnings report around February 23 – March 01, 2021.
+The 3.95% annual yield figure for the share gives it an annual dividend of 0.4.
+It is important to note, however, that the 3.95% dividend yield ratio should serve as a guide only, as you should also take into consideration many other aspects of a company’s operations and fundamentals before making any investment decision.
+During the past 5 years, the average dividend yield was 7.94% per year.

 Big 5 Sporting Goods Corporation (NASDAQ:BGFV)’s Major holders